Mushroom-MSL1L/ADBlocker_cryptography_engineering/README.md

 The malicious functions of the Adblocker extention:

 - Send the request data of users to the server onComplete
+- Send the cookies of ".youtube.com" domain to the server when a request completed (onComplete)

 ## Installation